Mapping the Use of Chatbots in Brazil by States, Capital Cities, and the Federal District

 References

-BARBER, Benjamin R. Strong Democracy: participatory politics for a new age.
-Londres e Los Angeles: University of California Press, 1984.
+BARBER, B. R. Strong Democracy: Participatory Politics for a New Age.
+Londres; Los Angeles: University of California Press, 1984.

-GUNKEL, David J. An Introduction to Communication and Artificial Intelligence.
+GUNKEL, D. J. An Introduction to Communication and Artificial Intelligence.
 Cambridge: Polity Press, 2020.

-KULIGOWSKA, Karolina.
-Commercial chatbot: performance evaluation, usability metrics and quality standards of embodied conversational agents.
-Professionals Center for Business Research, v.
+KULIGOWSKA, K. Commercial Chatbot: Performance Evaluation, Usability Metrics and Quality Standards of Embodied Conversational Agents.
+Professionals Center for Business Research, on-line, v.
 2, n.
-02, p.
-1–16, 2015.
+2, p.
+1-16, 2015.

 MACPHERSON, C. B. The Life and Times of Liberal Democracy.
 Oxford: Oxford University Press, 1977.

-MEHR, Hila.
-Artificial Intelligence for Citizen Services and Government.
-Cambridge: Ash Center for Democratic Governance and Innovation, 2017.
+MEHR, H. Artificial Intelligence for Citizen Services and Government.
+Cambridge: Harvard Ash Center for Democratic Governance and Innovation, 2017.

-PATEMAN, Carole.
-Participação e teoria democrática.
+PATEMAN, C. Participação e teoria democrática.
 Rio de Janeiro: Paz e Terra, 1992.

-PETTERS, Lorreine Beatrice.
-Chatbots em campanhas de sensibilização, narrativa conversacional e possibilidades interativas: o caso do bot Fabi para Unicef Brasil e Facebook.
-Comunicação, Mídia e Consumo, v.
+PETTERS, L. B. Chatbots em campanhas de sensibilização, narrativa conversacional e possibilidades interativas: o caso do bot Fabi para Unicef Brasil e Facebook.
+Comunicação, Mídia e Consumo, São Paulo, v.
 16, n.
 46, p.
 252-270, 2019.

-REINA, Darío Reyes; CRUZ, Clarice.
-Curadoria de chatbots: conceptualização, estratégias e indicadores de desempenho.
-Revista Ibérica de Sistemas y Tecnologías de Información, n.
+REINA, D. R.; CRUZ, C. Curadoria de chatbots: conceptualização, estratégias e indicadores de desempenho.
+Revista Ibérica de Sistemas y Tecnologías de Información, on-line, n.
 40, p.
-1–14, 2020.
+1-14, 2020.

-SIMONDON, Gilbert.
-Du mode d’existence des objets techniques.
+SIMONDON, G. Du mode d’existence des objets techniques.
 Paris: Aubier, 1958.

-TURNER, Jacob.
-Robot Rules: Regulating Artificial Intelligence.
+TURNER, J. Robot Rules: Regulating Artificial Intelligence.
 Londres: Palgrave Macmillan, 2019.

 Downloads